Voidereles/Recruitment-task-Possible/README.md

 # Task
 Recruitment-task-Possible

-The recruitment job that I received from Possible consisted of turning psd into HTML/CSS template (as jpg it is available in this repository).
+The recruitment task that I received from Possible consisted of turning psd into HTML/CSS template (as jpg it is available in this repository).

 The conditions included in the brief that I got were as follows:
 - we expect the site to be fixed, a fixed width matching 1024 pixels and centered in the browser